 Smallpox epidemics had struck the tribes of the Upper Missouri at least twice before the terrible epidemic of 1837.
 The earlier epidemics of 1781 and 1801 took the lives of thousands of Mandans, Hidatsas, and Arikaras and forced them to move north to re-build their villages near the mouth of the Knife River.
 However, not long after the earthlodge villages became established on the Knife, they experienced the worst smallpox epidemic ever.

 Fort Clark was a fur-trading post that had been built in 1823 just a few miles south of the mouth of the Knife River on the west bank of the Missouri River.
-One-quarter mile from the fort was the Mandan village of Mit-tutta-hung-kush.
+One-quarter mile from the fort was the Mandan village of Mitu'tahakto's (meh TOOT ah hahnk tosh).
 Within 15 miles of the post were several more Mandan, Arikara, and Hidatsa villages.
 Earlier epidemics and inter-tribal conflict had forced the earthlodge peoples north to the Knife River.
 The Yanktonais, Crows, Assiniboines and other tribes traveled to Fort Clark bringing buffalo robes and furs to trade for tobacco, guns, cloth, and other goods.
 Fort Clark was a busy, densely populated center of international trade.

 On June 18, 1837, the steamboat St. Peters approached Fort Clark.
 In addition to supplies, the St. Peters brought Andrew Jackson Chardon, the two-year-old son of Fort Clark’s superintendent, Francis Chardon.
 Chardon met the boat some 30 miles downstream.
-He removed his son from the boat and heard the news that there were people infected with smallpox on the boat.
+He removed his son from the boat and heard the news that people on the boat were infected with smallpox.

 When the steamboat landed at Fort Clark, people came and went from the boat to the fort and the villages.
 Workers from the boat and the post unloaded goods and loaded bales of furs.
 All of the activity took place in less than 24 hours amid a “frolick” of singing and dancing and celebration.
 Once loaded, the St. Peters headed upstream to Fort Union carrying the deadly virus.